-Students learn that conflict is normal.
-They recognize that it is a natural part of life and that it can be resolved peacefully.
-They develop awareness of their own unique responses to conflict.
-The five conflict styles, avoiding (avoiding or withdrawing from a conflict), accommodating (giving in), competing (standing your ground), compromising (both parties look for common ground when two sides give up some demands to meet somewhere in the middle), collaborating (The Thomas – Kilmann Conflict Mode Instrument) (TKI).
+5 Conflict management styles – Helping the youth develop awareness of their own unique responses to conflict.
+The 5 conflict management styles are avoiding (avoiding or withdrawing from a conflict), accommodating (giving in), competing (standing your ground), compromising (both parties look for common ground when two sides give up some demands to meet somewhere in the middle) and collaborating.